 - that the charity provide the source of its information.

 Once a charity receives such a request, it must act on the request within a reasonable time period.
-The OAIC’s APP Guidelines indicate that this will usually be no more than 30 days.
+The OAIC’s APP Guidelines indicate that this is usually no more than 30 days.

-Sharing donor lists can be an effective way for charities to expand the audience to which they communicate, promote their work, and solicit donations and support.
-However, charities must be careful to ensure that doing so would meet reasonable community expectations.
+Sharing donor lists can be an effective way for charities to expand their audience, promote their work, and solicit donations and support.
+However, charities must be careful to ensure that doing so would meet reasonable community expectations and applicable APPs.

-For a charity thinking about sharing a list of donors, it is important that it considers how its supporters, donors and the community would view a decision to do so.
-Before sharing information and data about people, a charity’s responsible persons should consider:
+For a charity thinking about sharing a list of donors, it is important it considers how its supporters, donors and the community would view the decision to do so, particularly from a privacy perspective.
+Before sharing information and data about people, a charity’s Responsible People should consider:

 - whether the charity has stated that it might share the information or data it holds about people